teal-finance/quidjs/README.md

-# Quidjs
+# QuidJS

 [![pub package](https://img.shields.io/npm/v/quidjs)](https://www.npmjs.com/package/quidjs)

-A requests library for the [Quid](https://github.com/synw/quid) json web tokens server
+A requests library for the [Quid](https://github.com/teal-finance/quid) json web tokens server

-This library transparently manage the requests to api servers.
-If a server returns a 401 Unauthorized response when an access token is expired the client library will request a new access token from a Quid server, using a refresh token, and will retry the request with the new access token
+This library transparently manages the JWT authentication when accessing an API servers:
+If the API server returns a *401 Unauthorized* response when an *Access Token* is expired, then this QuidJS client library requests a new *Access Token* from a Quid server using a *Refresh Token*, and sends again the failed request with the new *Access Token*.

+## Add QuidJS as a dependency

 ```bash
 yarn add quidjs